Live music. Smoky BBQ. Colorful murals. Millions of fuzzy, flying little bats. Uhh, what was that last bit?

 Austin is also a huge bicycling town, with lots of bike rental companies in town along with the ubiquitous electric scooters.

 And if all else fails, there’s always ride sharing (Uber and Lyft, etc) and taxis.
+You can also rent a car direct from the airport and get around Austin at your own pace.

 Now that you have all the when, where and how logistical tips, let’s get down to the fun part: What should you do with a few days in the Lone Star State Capital City?